We don’t ask ourselves this enough. Here are 6 critical questions to reflect on when considering if you should become a manager or not.

 “I had a tough time as a first time manager because I quickly and painfully realized that the skillset that got me noticed and moved me up to manager were not the same that would get the job done or help me keep it.”

-Consequently, the question, “Do I really want become a manager?” becomes paramount.
-We can’t rely on others’ suggestion or affirmation that “Yes” to that question is the right answer.
+Consequently, the question, “Do I really want to become a manager?” becomes paramount.
+We can’t rely on others’ suggestions or affirmations that “Yes” to that question is the right answer.
 We have to dig deeper.

 As you ponder “Do I truly want to become a manager?” for yourself, here are 6 critical questions to reflect on….

 How much do you enjoy being in “flow” at work?